Amputations

 - Infection

-Dealing properly with these emergency situations significantly affects the outcome.
+Dealing correctly with these emergencies significantly affects the outcome.
 To treat bleeding, the most important first step following injury is to apply direct pressure.
-Raising the injured area also is important.
+Raising the injured area is also essential.
 This will often stop the bleeding.

 - Low blood pressure